KezzyNgotho/Chimoney-Ambassadors/Onboarding/Onboarding Guide.md

 ## 8: Have Fun and Be Authentic

 Above all, remember to have fun and be yourself as a Chimoney ambassador.
-Authenticity is key to building trust and credibility with your audience ❤️
+Authenticity is key to building trust and credibility with our audience ❤️